Amsterdam Travel: Amsterdam at Christmas (& New Year)

 After I shared my post on Amsterdam in winter, I umm-ed and ahh-ed about penning a post that was all about Christmas in Amsterdam, because surely the existing winter in Amsterdam posyt would cover all the basic information about things you can do in Amsterdam at Christmas and at New Year, but then I realised that actually this is a worthy standalone post to write because visiting Amsterdam over Christmas, or shortly before or after, is actually one of the best times to come over here, and it's quite different from the rest of the season in many ways.

 PSST!!
-If you're still planning your Amsterdam trip, bookmark these posts so you can make your Amsterdam Christmas holiday the very best: Where to Stay in Amsterdam - Neighbourhood Guide, The Best Hotels in Amsterdam for All Budgets, Tips for Staying in Self-Catering Accommodation in Amsterdam, 100+ Free Things to do in Amsterdam, The Best Photo Spots in Amsterdam, and Tips for Cycling in Amsterdam.
+If you're still planning your Amsterdam trip, bookmark these posts so you can make your Amsterdam Christmas holiday the very best: Where to Stay in Amsterdam - Neighbourhood Guide, The Best Hotels in Amsterdam for All Budgets, The Best Luxury Hotels in Amsterdam, Tips for Staying in Self-Catering Accommodation in Amsterdam, Ultimate Amsterdam Weekend Bucketlist, Tips for an Amsterdam Staycation, 100+ Free Things to do in Amsterdam, The Best Photo Spots in Amsterdam, Guide to Visiting Amsterdam on a Budget, and Tips for Cycling in Amsterdam.

 How do the Dutch celebrate Christmas in Amsterdam?